Boworadet Rebellion: The beginning of military rule

 The Promoters had crushed the counter-revolution at the expense of the revolution's democratic potential.
 The Promoters relied on a host of non-democratic measures to stave off the royalist challenge to the constitutional regime and in the immediate aftermath placed Siam on a track to military dictatorship.
 The government could then arrest dissents using the excuse of their involvement in conspiracies against the government.
 The press was controlled and the "Act to Protect the Constitution" criminalised public expressions of disrespect for the constitution or the constitutional regime.

 Pridi and his economic plan might have been one of the reasons for the turmoil.
 The accusations casting him as a communist, the divisions of the People's Party, and the first coup along with the rebellion diminished his power.
 The liberal and socialist civilian faction was weakened.
 Phahon's supporters won a clear mandate in the national elections and built a single-minded government party.

 The rebellion was the beginning of the meteoric rise of a player in the rebellion: Phibun.
 After the rebellion, senior officers, such as Phraya Song and his friends, who had kept aloof from the military conflict, found their influence dashed.
 In 1932, Phibun had been simply one of the junior coup members.
 Now he moved up rapidly in the military hierarchy.
 He became Minister of Defense in early-1934.
 Phibun gradually weakened his enemies and eventually eliminated them.
 Several others were accused of being involved in plot to overthrow the government, which was the most effective way to attack rivals.
 He also built up his political constituency in the armed forces.
-He replaced Phahon as prime minister from 1938–1944, the de facto dictator of Thailand.
+He replaced Phahon as prime minister from 1938 to 1944, the de facto dictator of Thailand.
 He served again from 1948 to 1957.
 He remains the longest serving prime minister in Thai history.